scvcrem/scvcrem.github.io/_projects/radioghetto.md

     Radio Ghetto activists hoist radio antenna at start of 2016 broadcast season.
 </div>

 You can learn more about the project by visiting its [website](https://radioghettovocilibere.wordpress.com/).
 You can listen to part of its archive on [Mixcloud](https://www.mixcloud.com/radioghetto/).
-If you are lucky enough, you will be able to go to the theater show created by the Radio Ghetto collective using the audio and testimonies of radio ghetto activists.
+If you are lucky enough, you will be able to go to the [theater show](https://www.cranpi.com/radio-ghetto-voci-libere/) based on the radio audio recordings and radio ghetto activists experience.